The Small-World Effect for Interferometer Networks: Phase Dependence of the Interferometric Small-World Coefficient

 The second key observation from Figure \ref{fig:overBeta} is that although similar behavior of $S_\textrm{int}$ with respect to $\log \beta$ is observed for each value of $\phi$, $S_\textrm{int}$ also changes with $\phi$.
 The $S_\mathrm{int}$ vs. $\mathrm{log}\beta$ curve attains its maximum at $\phi=0$, when constructive interference simultaneously strengthens the interferometric clustering coefficient and shortens the apparent path length.
 As $\phi$ increases, destructive interference is introduced, and the small-world effect is weakened.
 The overall scale of the curve is reduced as $\phi$ increases.

 To get a clearer picture of this new effect, we measured the peak of the curve in Figure \ref{fig:overBeta} for each value of $\phi$ and plotted it in Figure \ref{fig:overphi}.
-We plotted this new curve against the peak value of the real-valued small-world coefficient, which does not change with respect to $\phi$, for reference.
-We see that, at least for the $N = 500$, $k = 12$, $s = 0.9$ case, the small-world effect is strengthened by $22 \%$ at $\phi = 0$.
+For reference, we plotted the curve of peak values against the peak value of the real-valued small-world coefficient, which does not change with respect to $\phi$, aside from minor changes due to numerical variation or error.
+We see that for the $N = 500$, $k = 12$, $s = 0.9$ case, the small-world effect is strengthened by $22 \%$ at $\phi = 0$.
 However, as $\phi$ increases, the small-world effect is weakened by destructive interference by as much as $5 \%$.
 This pattern repeats in reverse as $\phi$ approaches $2\pi$, due to the $2\pi$-periodicity of phase.
+Intuition may suggest that $S_\textrm{int}$ ought to approach $S_\textrm{real}$ as $\phi \to 0$, since the computation of $S_\textrm{int}$ becomes one involving only real numbers.
+However, this is not the case, because, in addition to involving complex-valued terms, the interferometric small-world coefficient accounts for signal transfer along all possible paths between pairs of vertices.
+This contrasts with $S_\textrm{real}$, which only accounts for signal transfer along the shortest path.
+Thus, in general, $S_\textrm{int}$ does not reduce to $S_\textrm{real}$ when $\phi = 0$ because the interferometric measure captures the combined effect of all paths constructively interfering together.
+Similar phase-dependence was observed in maximum interferometric small-world coefficient values for all network configurations tested (see details below).

 We tested a version of the $N = 500$, $k = 12$, $s = 0.9$ case with $\phi$ non-uniform, to see if the phase-dependence of the interferometric small-world coefficient was sensitive to small variation in $\phi$.
-We suspected that the effect might not be resilient to $\phi$ variability, especially near $\phi = 0$, because it would introduce destructive interference to the case otherwise dominated by strict constructive interference over long paths.
-This is relevant because an experimental interferometer network will likely have such variability.
-This test added a normally-distributed $\pm 0.2 \pi$ error to all phases in the network.
-The results in Figure \ref{fig:phaseVar} show that phase variability does diminish the phase-dependence of the interferometric small-world coefficient, but the effect remains significant.
+We suspected that the effect might not be resilient to $\phi$ variability, especially near $\phi = 0$, because variability would introduce destructive interference to the case otherwise dominated by strict constructive interference over long paths.
+This is relevant because an experimental interferometer network will likely have such variability in practice.
+For this test we added a normally-distributed $\pm 0.2 \pi$ error to all phases in the network.
+The results in Figure \ref{fig:phaseVar} show that phase variability diminishes the phase-dependence of the interferometric small-world coefficient, but the phase-dependence of the effect remains significant.